In Season

 Brenda Salgado

 I wonder if evergreens envy the progression of their deciduous kin—if firs and hemlocks long to lose their leaves and change colors with the weather.
 I wonder if ashes and rowans ever wish they could make the seasons stand still, to stay the same.
 However perilous the path, this willow would rather be deciduous any day.
 I would rather savor the sweetness of the sun and be mindful of the future.
 I would rather release my grip on the past and show how glorious it can look to let go of what’s no longer working.
 I would rather use my energy wisely and repose when the time is right.
 I would rather risk it all and watch our world come alive again.
-Wouldn’t you?
+What about you?

 Newsletter